syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Sections/Add-sections-in-Word-document).

 You can add the multiple sections into the document.
 When you add more than one section into the word document, the section starts from the next page by default.

 You can also add a new section that starts on a same page by specifying the `BreakCode` as shown in following code example.